yabadabu/micro_tiff/README.md

 # mini_tiff

-This is a super simple header only library to read/write TIFF files supporting 16 bits per channel.
+This is a super simple header only library to read/write TIFF files supporting 16 bits per channel (unsigned shorts), and 32 bits per channel (floats)
 I use it to read and save files and see the files in Photoshop for example.

 # Features

-- Support mono and RGB files
+- Support mono, RGB and RGB+Alpha files
-- Support 8 and 16 bits per channel
+- Support 8,16 bits or 32 bits per channel (uint8/uint16/float)
 - Only uncompressed TIFFs
 - No metadata is saved/recovered.
 - Data is assumed to be in a linear buffer when saving it
 - No exceptions.
 API will return true if everything is ok, false if there is an error.
+- For 4 channels images, pixel layout is Red, Green, Blue, Alpha

 # Install